-Begin to make plans in good time.
+Begin to make plans well in advance.
 Carefully consider the timing of your exchange and also consult your degree programme.

-Exchange studies are part of your degree, which means that the studies you complete during your exchange must be accommodated into your degree at the University of Helsinki.
-Plan ahead what degree studies you can complete during your exchange.
+Exchange studies are part of your degree, which means that the studies you complete during your exchange must be included in and fit into your degree at the University of Helsinki.
 Exchange studies should not unreasonably expand your degree or slow down your graduation.
+Plan ahead which degree studies you can complete during your exchange.
+The International Exchange Services look at your degrees as a whole.
+This means that studies from the same exchange can be included in your bachelor’s or master’s degree, or both in your bachelor’s and master’s degree.

-Erasmus+, Nordplus, Swiss-European Mobility Programmes and some Faculty and unit bilateral agreements (Faculty and unit level exchange agreements): During your exchange, you may also work your (BSc, MSc or PhD) thesis, for example collect or analyze research material, if your instructor and host university agree to it in advance.
+During your exchange, you may also work your (BSc, MSc or PhD) thesis when going on broad with a Faculty/subject level agreement, for example collect or analyze research material, if your instructor and host university agree to it in advance.
 In case working with your thesis was approved as a part of your Learning Agreement, you should have an academic co-supervisor also at the host university.
 It's recommended to start planning on working on the thesis well in time before the application period for the exchange.
 One way to begin is to contact your supervisor at the University of Helsinki and ask for contacts that could suit as academic co-supervisors at your degree programme's partner universities.

 The progress of the thesis will be proved with a separate form called Agreement for Thesis Work.
 During the exchange, you should gain at least 5 ECTS / month whether you attend courses or work on your thesis.
 Please see instructions on Required documents and Returning home.